FelixPetriconi/AllocatorBuilder/README.md

 Contributions
 -------------

 Contributions are welcome!
-Please make a forke, request for integration.
+Please make a forke and request for integration.

 License
 -------